wimspaargaren/scraper/README.md

 # Scraper tool

-Simple scraping tool for scraping and downloading articles from ACM, IEEE, Springer and Google Scholar.
+Simple scraping/processing tool for gathering information about articles from ACM, ScienceDirect, WebOfScience, IEEE, Springer and Google Scholar.

+Please note, this repo does not provide a general interface for scraping neither does it provide exemplary GO code.
+This is repo is developed during a previous mapping study which can be used for another one by some small adjustment.

 # Prerequisites